joelsmith-2019/joelsmith-2019/README.md

 # About Me
-Hello, my name is Joel, and I am a college student in my senior year working towards my bachelor of science in software development.
-Since middle school, I have been programming Minecraft servers and exploring computers in general.
-This interest in technology has continued and led me to pursue my current degree at Grand Canyon University.
-As of now, I am actively looking for an opportunity to broaden my skills and perspective in the software field.

-***
+As a senior pursuing my Bachelor of Science in Software Development at Grand Canyon University, I am eager to apply my knowledge and skills in a professional setting.
+My passion for software development has been a driving force in my education and I am excited to continue learning and growing in this field.
+I am currently seeking an opportunity to not only gain hands-on experience in the software industry and expand upon my technical skillset, but to also provide meaningful value to a development team.

 # Interests
-A few languages and technologies I am interested in are:
+A few languages and technologies I enjoy working with:
-- Java
+- Java (My personal favorite)
+- JavaScript / TypeScript
+- Angular & React
+- Python
 - Rust
-- Dapr
-- JavaScript
-- Angular
-- Python
+- Microservices
 - Blockchains
-- Microservices

-***

 # Capstone Project
-For my senior capstone project I am developing a cloud-hosted auction application that utilizes Dapr, a Spring Boot Microservice, a Rust Microservice, MongoDB, PostgreSQL, and Redis.
-The documentation and code repositories can be found at the following link: https://github.com/the-auction-games
+For my senior capstone project, I am developing an auction application utilizing microservice architecture.

-***
+Tools and technologies:
+- Dapr (An API for intercommunication between services and data storage devices)
+- Java with Spring Boot (Microservices for both Auctions & Activity)
+- Rust with the Rocket API (Microservice for User Validation)
+- JavaScript/TypeScript with Angular (Front-End Microservice)
+- Amazon Web Services

+For more information and access to the codebase, please visit my Github organization at https://github.com/the-auction-games.

 # Contact Me
-Feel free to reach out and contact me on LinkedIn.
+Please do not hesitate to contact me on Linkedin for any professional inquiries.

 LinkedIn: https://www.linkedin.com/in/joelsmith-2019/